AminAPNA/Eigen-faces/README.md

 As you may concern, in many applications, independently of the possible presence of noise, a low-dimensional approximation of the data may be perfectly adequate for the task at hand, or becomes necessary because of limited computing resources.
 In this respect, **image recognition** is one of the most important applications of modern technology, in which **linear algebra** plays a key role.
 Linear algebra provides many tools for image recognition.
 Spectral properties, such as **eigenvalues** and **eigenvectors**, are able to detect core features of a picture.
 By using eigenvectors, we can analyze and compare images effectively.

-In this exercise session, the goal is to find the most similar face in a dataset of famous people to a given face.
+The goal of this demo is to find the most similar face in a dataset of famous people to a given face.

 ---